Path Planning using a One-shot-sampling Skeleton Map: Introduction

-There are many methods for building road-maps, including visibility maps, deformation retracts, piecewise retracts, and silhouettes \cite{robotMotionPlanning}, to name a few.
-A road-map is composed of vertices and edges.
-A vertex ($\mathcal{V}$) represents a reachable configuration while an edge ($\mathcal{E}$) is the connection between a pair of vertices.
-The road-map has the aim of spreading out over the whole free configuration space $\mathcal{X}_{free}$ to be able to connect the initial vertex ($x_{init}$) to a departure vertex and the goal vertex ($x_{goal}$) with an arrival vertex.
-Therefore, an adequate road-map should capture the connectivity of the free configuration space in the form of a graph of one-dimensional curves.
-Consequently, path planning is simplified to connecting the start and goal configurations to the road-map and searching for a path in the graph $\mathcal{G}$ \cite{robotMotionPlanning}.

-We propose a method that builds a road-map utilizing a classic task in computer vision known as skeletonization \cite{Song_2021_ICCV}.
-From the perspective of digital image processing, skeletonization is a morphological operation \cite{ProcesamientoYAnalisisDigitalDeImagenes}.
-Various methods exist for generating a skeleton; some examples include Voronoi diagrams, distance transformation \cite{robotMotionPlanning}, thinning \cite{saha2017skeletonization}, morphological operations \cite{maragos1986morphological}, and the Zhang-Suen method \cite{zhang1984fast}.
+We propose a method that builds a roadmap, when the configuration space is two-dimensional with polygonal $\mathcal{X}$-obstacles, using a classic task in computer vision known as skeletonization \cite{Song_2021_ICCV}.
+From the perspective of digital image processing, skeletonization is a morphological operation \cite{szeliski2022computer}.
+The skeleton is defined as the locus of points where wavefronts propagating from a shape's contour meet and undergo cancellation.
+It serves as a central line of symmetry consisting of points equidistant from the pattern, providing a unique and invertible description, \cite{Blum}.Some characteristics that the skeleton must have are: \begin{itemize} \item [1)] End points must not be removed. \item[2)] The connection must not be broken. \item[3)] Excessive erosion must not be caused. \end{itemize} Several methods exist for generating a skeleton; some examples include Voronoi diagrams, distance transformation \cite{robotMotionPlanning}, thinning \cite{saha2017skeletonization}, morphological operations \cite{maragos1986morphological}, and the Zhang-Suen method \cite{zhang1984fast}.
 Calculating the skeleton is an expensive and complicated task in terms of processing time, which is why deep learning methods have been proposed in recent years \cite{Song_2021_ICCV}, \cite{SkelNetOn_2019}.
 However, the effectiveness of these methods is closely tied to the configuration of the original image.
 Therefore, the algorithms are generally suitable only for specific data-sets, typically composed of objects such as animals or human shapes.
 Their application in path planning schemes remains an under-explored area.